-

 - **Sponsored links**: the links to recommended resources at the bottom of each page are provided by our partner [Frontend Masters](https://frontendmasters.com/).

-Any contribution or sponsorship is greatly appreciated. we would especially like to work closely with more browser vendors, since they play such a central role in the web ecosystem.
+Any contribution or sponsorship is greatly appreciated.
+We would especially like to work closely with more browser vendors, since they play such a central role in the web ecosystem.

 ### Technical Overview